Kremlin Regiment: Origins

+World War II and post war era

 When the Great Patriotic War began in 1941, the units of the Kremlin Garrison were made responsible for defending the Kremlin, where the State Defense Committee and Chief Military Headquarters were located.
 On June 25, 1941, the Commandant of the Garrison ordered the regiment to reinforce the defenses, and the regiment set up round-the-clock guard on the Kremlin walls.
 In 1942–1943 four groups of snipers from the Kremlin Regiment were sent to the Western and Volkhov Fronts.
 The snipers killed more than 1,200 German soldiers and officers, losing only 97 men in combat.
 On February 23, 1944, the Kremlin Regiment was decorated with the Order of the Red Banner.
 Three battalions from the regiment took part in the Moscow Victory Parade of 1945 on Red Square.

 In 1952 the regiment was reorganized into the Separate Special Purpose Regiment.
 On May 7, 1965, it was decorated with the Order of the Red Banner for its military achievements during the Great Patriotic War.
 On May 8, 1967, the regiment took part in the unveiling ceremony of the Tomb of the Unknown Soldier in the Alexander Garden.
 In 1973 the unit was renamed the Separate Red Banner Kremlin Regiment, later receiving an Order of the October Revolution.

+Russian Federation (1991-Present)

 Before being deprived of Mausoleum guard duties in 1993 as a result of the collapse of the Soviet Union and the constitutional crisis of that year, the regiment finally received its current designation in accordance with a presidential decree of March 20 that year, this time under the Federal Protective Service.
 Since 1997 the Kremlin Regiment has resumed guard duties by presidential decree on the Tomb of the Unknown Soldier and its Eternal Flame, keeping alive the legacy of those who served on the Eastern Front.

 Changing of the Guard at the Tomb of the Unknown Soldier in Alexander Garden, Moscow, 2008.
 Soldiers are dressed in the former modern dress uniform.

 On September 2, 2002, on the basis of the 11th Cavalry Regiment (the Moscow Military District movie-making cavalry unit) a cavalry escort unit was formed as part of the Presidential Regiment.
 Starting in 2004 a Guard Mounting ceremony has been held on Cathedral Square on Sundays, from March to October.